cosmos/sdk-tutorials/authz-module/index.md

 ## Chain Setup

-The following steps will start a chain for the simulation application (`simapp`).
+The following commands start a chain for the simulation application (`simapp`).

 Initialize the node:
 ```